catherinebrewer/blog/_posts/2022-07-16-obvious-advice.md

 ***

 # Forming plans
+- What if there weren’t any tradeoffs?
+	- Alternatively: can’t you have both?
 - Why do you want this?
 How much more cheaply can you get the thing you actually want?
 	- See also [goal factoring](https://www.lesswrong.com/posts/Cu5C5KhkoXhrPMLFN/goal-factoring)
 - Are these really all the options you have available?